kirstengott/evomining3/README.md

 Dependencies are listed in `conda_environment.yml`.
 It is highly suggested for users to create their own conda environment using this file, e.g.:

-`conda create --name evomining3 --file conda_environment.yml`
+`conda env create --file conda_environment.yml --name evomining3`

 This creates a new environment called `evomining3` with all dependencies installed.
 This environment can now be accessed by: